Simhyeon/gdmarp/README.md

-## Game documenation automatic generation script
+## Gdmarp, the game documenation automatic generation script

-This is a bash script to automate m4 macro pre-processing and marp pptx generation.
+This is a shell script to automate m4 macro pre-processing and various documenation redering with automated publishing.

 ### Caution

-**Big update is planned for 0.2 version which modifies working project structure, new program execution wrapper, new render forms and so on and so forth.**

-This script is very early in stage which means many breaking changes occur.
+This script is in very early stage which means many breaking changes can occur.

 ### How gdmarp works

+Gdmarp is a script that combines sets of several text processing and macro expansion for easy game design documentation creation.
+It utilizes various unix tools with m4 macro processor as a protagonist.

+Init subcommand creates a necessary file structure in a current working directory.
+In the directory gdmarp can render multiple documentation formats such as representation forms, wiki page and webui.

+There are many pre-defined macros that expands to lengthy codes of html,css or wikitexts.
+Some macros are defined in various modules at the same time which enables you to write macros once and render multiple formes without changing any of them.

+After writing all macros, simply call subcommand with proper backend modules and gdmarp will render output files into build directory.

 ### Dependencies

-- sed
+- sed (GNU version)
 - m4
-- awk (preferably GNU version)
+- awk (GNU version)
 - marp-cli (node package)
 - google chrome or chromium (pptx creation dependencies)
+- jq (config parsing)
+- tr

 ### Optional dependencies

 - git (git flag)
 - bc (sized image macros)
 - sqlite3 (sql macro)
-- curl + jq (web api)
+- curl (web api)
 - jpegoptim (jpeg compression)
 - optipng (png compression)